Gooey321/simple-physics-engine/README.md

 # Physics Engine

-A custom physics engine for simulating basic physical interactions between objects.
+A custom *slightly buggy* physics engine built from scratch for simulating basic physical interactions between objects.
+Like making a platformer game

 ## Features